Multiscale scanning with nuisance parameters: Additional data examples

-\subsubsection{Data example 1: Single sized crimson beads}
+\subsection{Data example 1: Single sized crimson beads}

-As a first data example, we investigate $48 \mathrm{nm}$ crimson beads, i.e. carboxylate modified microspheres of $48\mathrm{nm}$ diameter filled with fluorescent markers.
-Those have been imaged using STED super-resolution microscopy, see e.g. \citet{hw94,h07} for details) with an effective resolution of $\sim 60 \mathrm{nm}$.
-The corresponding data for an illumination time of $t =1 \mu\mathrm{s}$ and $T = 100 \mu \mathrm{s}$ is shown in Figure \eqref{fig:beads}(a) and (d).
-Note, that each pixel has size $20 \mathrm{nm} \times 20 \mathrm{nm}$.
-We then apply the AMS methodology with $\alpha = 0.1$, $n = 400$, $d = 2$, $\mathcal R$ being the set of all rectangles in $I_{400}^2$, and $r_n = 4$, $m_n = 20$, i.e. we scan over all rectangles with side lengths between $4$ and $20$ pixels, corresponding to $80\mathrm{nm}$ and $400\mathrm{nm}$.
-The result is shown in sub-panels (b) and (e).
-Surprisingly, the test detects nearly all beads based on the $5 \mu\mathrm{s}$ data, which are barely visible by eye there.
-Once again, regarding the $T = 100 \mu \mathrm{s}$ data as ground truth, we depict this together with the regions found in (b) in sub-panel (e), reveiling that there no false positive detections.
-Finally, the $T = 100 \mu \mathrm{s}$ data can be used to derive a segmentation into active and inactive regions depicted in (f).
+As a first data example, we investigate $48 \nm$ crimson beads, i.e. carboxylate modified microspheres of $48\nm$ diameter filled with fluorescent markers. {Taking into account the microscopes effective resolution of about $60$nm, we expect to see circular anomalies of size $\sim 110$nm in the data.
+Therefore we choose $r_n$ and $m_n$ such that the smallest box-size is $80$nm, and the largest box-size is $400$nm.
+Since each pixel has size $20 \nm \times 20 \nm$, this corresponds to $r_n = 4$ and $m_n = 20$.} The measured data for an illumination time of $t =5 \ms$ and $T = 100 \ms$ are shown in Figure \ref{fig:beads}(a) and (d).
+The corresponding results for AMS are shown in sub-panels (b) and (e).
+Surprisingly, {the test detects most beads based on the $5 \mu\mathrm{s}$ data, even though some of them are barely} visible by eye there.
+Regarding the $T = 100 \ms$ data as ground truth, we depict this together with the regions found in (b) in sub-panel (e), {revealing} that there no false positive detections.
+Finally, the $T = 100 \ms$ data can be used to derive a segmentation into active and inactive regions depicted in (f).

-\subsubsection{Data example 2: mixture of differently sized crimson beads}
+\subsection{Data example 2: mixture of differently sized crimson beads}